Why your vault password matters

-Your master password is the single key that unlocks your entire vault—including all the important information you're preserving for your family.
+Your vault password is the single key that unlocks your entire vault—including all the important information you're preserving for your family.
 It's the only password you'll ever need to remember, but it's also what your loved ones will need when the time comes.

 - We can't recover it if you forget it